harshb/harshb.github.io/_posts/2019-09-05-faiz-hum-dekhenge.md

 We the pure of heart, who the fundamentalists decry--

-wlll take seats up high.
+will take seats up high.

 All crowns will be flung.